 Check Sound Settings

-Make sure you have removed all the external audio devices, like external speakers, earphones, including the wireless ones.
+Make sure you have removed all external audio devices, like external speakers and earphones, including wireless ones.
 Now, follow these steps:

-- Click Apple logo on the upper-left corner of the screen
+- Click the Apple logo in the upper-left corner of the screen

 - Select System Preferences